Lake and mountain landscape near Shkoder, Albania

 Key attractions

-• Rruga Kolë Idromeno (pedestrian street) — cafés, restaurants, and the best everyday side of the city; free
+• Rruga Kolë Idromeno (pedestrian street) — cafés, restaurants, and the best everyday side of the city; free; the most active in the evenings when the city comes out for its xhiro (evening stroll)

-• Base for Theth — the most common staging point for early-morning departures to Theth National Park and the Albanian Alps
+• Base for Theth — the most common staging point for early-morning departures to Theth National Park and the Albanian Alps; shared 4WD taxis depart from Shkodra from approximately 7am in season

-• Base for Komani Lake — the practical overnight before a Komani Lake boat crossing
+• Base for Komani Lake — the practical overnight before a Komani Lake boat crossing; the Koman ferry departs from 40 minutes outside the city

 Best areas to stay